jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ## Risks

-We'll take a look at the different actors in the systems and the potential risks these actors face.
+Lets take a look at the different actors in the system and analyze potential risks.

-### Processor Risk
+### Risks For The Processor

 **Processor Pricing Risk & Opportunity Cost**